666wCodes/666w/README.md

 ## Contact Us

 If you have questions or concerns about these terms or the bot, please contact me at 666w@blobby-bot.xyz (discord: 666w).

+# Privacy Policy for [Your Discord Bot Name]

+Last updated: [Date]

+## Introduction

+Welcome to the privacy policy for [Country ball alerts] ("the Bot").
+This policy is designed to inform you about the types of information we collect, how we use that information, and the choices you have concerning your data.
+Your privacy is important to us, and we are committed to protecting it.

+## Information We Collect

+### Discord User Data

+We may collect and store certain information from Discord users who interact with the Bot, including:

+- Ping Role IDs
+- Ping Message
+- Other server configuartions
+**We do not store message content, it is only used to detect if a countryball has spawned**

+### Usage Data

+We may collect usage data, such as:

+- Commands executed by users
+- Bot responses and actions
+- Error logs and debugging information

+## How We Use Your Information

+We use the collected information for the following purposes:

+- Providing and maintaining the Bot's functionality.
+- Improving and optimizing the Bot's features and performance.
+- Responding to user inquiries and support requests.
+- Ensuring compliance with Discord's Terms of Service and guidelines.
+- Detecting and preventing misuse or abuse of the Bot.

+## Data Security

+We take data security seriously and implement reasonable measures to protect your information from unauthorized access, disclosure, alteration, or destruction.

+## Sharing Your Information

+We do not sell or share your personal information with third parties unless required by law or for the purposes mentioned in this policy.

+## Your Choices

+You have the following choices regarding your data:

+- You can request the deletion of your data by contacting us.
+- You can configure certain permissions and settings for the Bot within Discord.

+## Changes to this Privacy Policy

+We may update this privacy policy from time to time to reflect changes in our practices or for other operational, legal, or regulatory reasons.
+Any changes will be posted on this page, and the date of the latest revision will be updated accordingly.

+## Contact Us

+If you have any questions, concerns, or requests related to this privacy policy or your data, please contact me at 666w@blobby-bot.xyz (discord: 666w).

+Thank you for using [Country ball alerts]!